How much it costs to attend Super Bowl XLV

 Game: 60 minutes; commercials, 46

 The SB wouldn't be the SB without those 46 wacky minutes of TV commercials that have garnered a following all their own over the years.
-The big game has become the big reveal for ad spots that feature celebrity send-ups, anthropomorphic animals and zany sports spoofs from major brands and bet-it-all upstarts alike.
+The big game has become the big reveal for ad spots that feature celebrity send-ups and zany sports spoofs from major brands and bet-it-all upstarts alike.

 The cost to join the XLV commercial lineup?
 A record $3 million for a 30-second spot.
 The reason?
 Last year's viewership topped 106 million, roughly one-third of the U.S. population.
 This year's viewership is predicted to exceed 110 million.